tysonmcnulty/cv/skills.md

 ## Definitions

-Practiced
+*Practiced*
-: I can employ this skill fully independently if needed.
+* I can employ this skill fully independently if needed.
-: I consider myself a peer to other practitioners.
+* I consider myself a peer to other practitioners.
-: I can mentor new learners toward effectiveness.
+* I can mentor new learners toward effectiveness.

-Effective
+*Effective*
-: I can employ this skill mostly independently if needed.
+* I can employ this skill mostly independently if needed.
-: I would usually defer to the strong opinions of practitioners.
+* I would usually defer to the strong opinions of practitioners.
-: I can mentor new learners toward competency.
+* I can mentor new learners toward competency.

-Competent
+*Competent*
-: I can employ this skill somewhat independently if needed.
+* I can employ this skill somewhat independently if needed.
-: I would actively seek strong opinions of other practitioners.
+* I would actively seek strong opinions of other practitioners.
-: I can mentor new learners toward exposure.
+* I can mentor new learners toward exposure.

-Exposed
+*Exposed*
-: I'm dependent on others to employ this skill.
+* I'm dependent on others to employ this skill.
-: I actively seek strong opinions of practitioners.
+* I actively seek strong opinions of practitioners.
-: I can offer little to no mentorship.
+* I can offer little to no mentorship.

 ## JVM